shoelim/shoelim.github.io/_pages/portfolio.md

 <br>

 Some central themes of interest:<br>
-- **Generative AI:** how to improve existing generative modeling methods, particularly for learning sequences, using tools from dynamical systems
+- **Generative AI:** how to improve existing generative modeling methods, particularly for learning sequential data
-- **Sequence modeling:** how to use ML to model and learn sequences, particularly those with underlying non-trivial dynamics
+- **Sequence modeling:** how to use ML to model and learn sequential data, particularly those with underlying non-trivial dynamics
 - **Robustness:** how to leverage randomness to make ML safer and more reliable
 - **Optimization:** how to understand and improve optimization algorithms in ML meaningfully